Reading Education M.Ed.

 Essentials of proposal development and funding acquisition.
 Exploration of specific steps involved in the grant writing process via lecture, class discussion, small group work, and individual instructor consults.
 By the conclusion of the course, students will have successfully created an actual grant application that is ready for submission to a potential funding source.

-REED 745 PROFESSIONAL DEVELOPMENT IN READING (3)
+REED 745 PROFESSIONAL DEVELOPMENT IN LITERACY (3)

 REED 751 LANGUAGE, LITERACY AND CULTURE (3)